-

 integrators depending on the simulation needs.
 Additionally, Tempus

-provides “build-your-own” capabilities, which allows applications
+provides ``build-your-own'' capabilities, which allows applications

 to incorporate various Tempus components to augment or replace

-application transient capabilities.
+an application's transient capabilities.
 Other capabilities include

-embedded error analysis, sensitivity analysis, transient optimization
+embedded error analysis, sensitivity analysis, and transient optimization

 with ROL.